odriverobotics/ODrive/docs/hoverboard.md

 | Green     | Z         |
 | Black     | GND       |

+Note: In order to ber compatible with encoder inputs, the ODrive doesn't have any filtering capacitors on the pins where the hall sensors connect.
+Therefore to get a reliable hall signal, it is recommended that you add some filter capacitors to these pins.
+You can see instructions [here](https://discourse.odriverobotics.com/t/encoder-error-error-illegal-hall-state/1047/7?u=madcowswe)

 ### Hoverboard motor configuration
 Standard 6.5 inch hoverboard hub motors have 30 permanent magnet poles, and thus 15 pole pairs.
 If you have a different motor you need to count the magnets or have a reliable datasheet for this information.